The Ultimate Carmel-by-the-Sea Weekend Getaway Guide: 2-Day Itinerary

 Learn about California’s history by visiting the Mission San Carlos Borromeo de Carmelo (more commonly referred to as the Carmel Mission).
 This mission dates back to 1771, and was the second mission built in the state.

-To enter the grounds and visit the museum, you can buy tickets in person (currently $15 for adults).
+To enter the grounds and visit the museum, you can buy tickets in person.
 Even if you don’t want to enter the mission and museum, I still recommend stopping by on your way back from Point Lobos to get a look at the beautiful exterior.

 Get Lunch